lvamaral/JobQueue/README.md

 The frontend was build with React.
 The backend is a Node/Express server, using Kue.js to handle queue processing.
 Kue is backed by Redis to handle the queue.
 The MongoDB database is hosted online at mLab for easier setup.

-The Axios library was used for GET/POST requests, and foremon and nodemon for easier refreshing of the React client and the server.
+The Axios library was used for GET/POST requests, and foreman and nodemon for easier refreshing of the React client and the server.

 ## Setup